 Applicants MUST fulfill both of the following requirements:

 Requirement 1: Educational Qualifications

-Applicants MUST have graduated or be scheduled to graduate from a Japanese high school (or secondary school) designated by the Minister of Education, Culture, Sports, Science and Technology of Japan or have an equivalent academic background according to ONE of the following educational criteria at the time of application to APU:
+Applicants MUST have graduated from a Japanese high school (or secondary school) designated by the Minister of Education, Culture, Sports, Science and Technology of Japan (MEXT) or have an equivalent academic background according to ONE of the following educational criteria at the time of application to APU:

 - ①If you have completed a 12-year standard elementary and secondary school education curriculum in less than 12 years as a result of grade skipping or early graduation and thus are younger than 18 years of age by the time of enrollment* to APU, please contact the Admissions Office.

 - ②It is possible to apply even if you withdrew and did not graduate from high school as long as you have passed an examination equivalent to the Japanese Upper Secondary School Equivalency Examination, and you are at least 18 years of age by the time of enrollment* to APU.